 Bidding adieu to that extension glue is a lot easier when you’re armed with oils.
 Coconut or olive oil, for example, are stellar against stubborn adhesive.
 Ready to tap into this magic?
 Here’s your game plan:

-– Pick your potion: Coconut, olive, or almond oil—choose your champion.
+- Pick your potion.
+Coconut, olive, or almond oil—choose your champion.
 Each oil is a powerhouse in its own right, adept at dissolving the glue’s grip.

-– Heat things up: A gentle warming of your chosen oil enhances its glue-busting capabilities.
+- Heat things up.
+A gentle warming of your chosen oil enhances its glue-busting capabilities.
 Aim for warm, not scalding, to avoid any mishaps.

-– Generous application: With a cotton ball or your fingertips, apply the warm oil to the glued sections.
+- Generous application.
+With a cotton ball or your fingertips, apply the warm oil to the glued sections.
 A soft massage can boost the process—just keep it tender.

-– Time to marinate: Patience pays off.
+- Time to marinate.
+Patience pays off.
 Allow the oil to work its magic for at least 20-30 minutes.
 This is the perfect excuse for some downtime or a mini Netflix binge.

-– Careful detachment: Arm yourself with a wide-tooth comb and begin to gently coax the glue out, starting from the ends.
+- Careful detachment.
+Arm yourself with a wide-tooth comb and begin to gently coax the glue out, starting from the ends.
 Slow and steady wins this race, ensuring a tug-free removal.

 Method 2: Alcohol-based solutions

 For the glue that's really stubborn, you might need a firmer hand.
 Alcohol, especially isopropyl or rubbing alcohol, possesses an impressive knack for dissolving the adhesive qualities of many glues.
-When dabbed directly or applied with a cotton ball or cloth, alcohol penetrates the glue, loosening its stronghold and simplifying the removal process.
-But remember—it needs to be used with care to avoid drying out your hair.
+When dabbed directly or applied with a cotton ball or cloth, alcohol penetrates the glue.
+Then, it can loosen its stronghold and simplify the removal process.

-– Spot test: Before going all in, do a spot test to ensure your hair and scalp don't throw a fit.
+- Spot test.
+Before going all in, do a spot test to ensure your hair and scalp don't throw a fit.

-– Application: Dip a cotton swab in rubbing alcohol and apply it to the glued sections.
+- Application.
+Dip a cotton swab in rubbing alcohol and apply it to the glued sections.
 No soaking, just a dab.

-– Wait it out: Give it a few minutes.
+- Wait it out.
+Give it a few minutes.
 Alcohol works fast, so you won't be waiting long.

-– Wipe away: Use a damp cloth to gently wipe away the glue.
+- Wipe away.
+Use a damp cloth to gently wipe away the glue.
 It should come off easier now.

-– Rinse and condition: After all the glue is out, give your hair a good rinse and follow up with a hydrating conditioner to counteract any dryness.
+- Rinse and condition.
+After all the glue is out, give your hair a good rinse and follow up with a hydrating conditioner to counteract any dryness.

 Method 3: Conditioner and warm water